 If a lawyer makes mistakes at any of these steps, the probate administration will be compromised.
 Therefore it is extremely important to hire a firm that focuses their practice on probate, and has extensive experience handling estates.
 Our founding partner, R. Nadine David, worked in a Florida probate court as a staff attorney before entering private practice.
 Our policies and procedures for handling probate cases were built with an understanding of the court’s internal processes.
 Our understanding of the judge’s perspective allows us to secure results for clients efficiently.
 Click here to learn more about Florida Probate Law Group.
 Our Gainesville Florida, estate lawyers work in every county in the state.

 How Much Does Probate Cost in Florida?

 The cost of an estate administration will vary depending on the size and complexity of the estate.
-Our firm charges flat fees between $1500 and $6000 for probate administration in Florida.
+Our firm charges flat fees between $2,000 and $6000 for most probate administrations in Florida.
 We charge flat fees so that clients know exactly what the total cost of the case will be up front.
 Summary administration is less costly than formal administration, representing the lower end of the cost spectrum.
 Formal administration is a more involved process, and represents the higher end of the price range.